Engineering

 You can't achieve this by simply choosing nice tooling and expecting everything to fall into place.
 Great UX requires active investment in understanding your systems, the data they generate, and how engineers need to use it.

-In this post I’ll outline how we set up our o11y to achieve this, using our own on-call system as an example for how that works in practice.
+In this post I’ll outline how we set up our o11y to achieve this, using our on-call system as an example of how that works in practice.

 What does our system look like?